 Tragically, the idea that it was God's will for Jesus to be crucified continues to find supporters.
 If, however, Jesus' death could be described simply as God's will, we would have to say that those who condemned Jesus to death and those who crucified him were, though they did not realise it, carrying out God's will.
 To imagine that it was God and not sinful human beings who willed the murder of Jesus can only lead to a gross misunderstanding of the place of God in Jesus' life - a misunderstanding that it is hardly short of blasphemy.

-It was not God who crucified Jesus; it was the Jewish leadership, the fickle crowd, and the Roman prefect.
-God's part in what happened is seen in the resurrection (see the following chapter).
-This is clearly expressed in the early sermons that we find in Acts:
+It was not God who crucified Jesus; it was the Jewish leadership, the fickle crowd, the Roman prefect and the 'obedient' soldiers.
+God's part in what happened is seen in the resurrection